Glasgow Science Centre is one of Scotland’s must-see visitor attractions – presenting concepts of science and technology in unique and inspiring ways.

 Ticket/ information desk

 Access to the main ticket desk is straight ahead of the main entrance doors and is completely level.
-We also have a low level counter to the right hand side of the ticket desk for anyone who needs it.
+All of our tills are at an accessible height.

 Things to See and Do